Aug 23, 2017 Philip Burgess

 Without a clear history of bank statements, retailers and other businesses are hesitant to extend credit to these underbanked individuals.

-Instead of common banking solutions, these individuals and households rely on alternative services, such as payday or auto-title loans, check-cashing operations and even pawn shops for their credit or cash needs.
+Instead of common banking solutions, these individuals and households rely on alternative services, such as short term or auto-title loans, check-cashing operations and even pawn shops for their credit or cash needs.
 However, these services include higher interest rates, ultimately charging consumers significantly more for credit than a traditional banking option.

 However, just because a person might be underbanked doesn't necessarily mean he or she poses a risk for repayment of credit.
 In fact, these individuals represent a significant market for retailers and other businesses as they seek out new potential revenue sources.